sergejsha/knot/README.md

 # Why Knot?

-* Structured - helps writing better structured and less buggy code.
+* Predictable - state is the single source of truth.
+* Side-effect free reducer - by desing.
 * Scalable - single knots can be combined together to build more complex application logic.
 * Decomposable - complex knots can be decomposed into primes by related functionality.
+* Structured - easy to read and write declarative API for writing better structured and less buggy code.
-* Consice - it has minimalistic API and compact implementation.
+* Concise - it has minimalistic API and compact implementation.
-* Consistent - state is the single source of truth.
-* Side-effect free reducer - by desing.
 * Testable - reducers and transformers are easy to test.
-* DSL - easy to read and write declarative configuration language.
 * Why not?

 # Inspiration